tjob/ft-vac-control/software/traces/README.md

 0x0023   (2 bytes)  // Reduce speed to zero?
 ```

-Assumptions: The first message is the off command.
-The second and 4th messages are to reduce the speed to zero.
+Assumptions: The first message is the OFF command.
+The second and fourth messages are to reduce the speed to zero.
 The function of the third message is not obvious.